 Edinburgh

-Edinburgh Cruise Port Guide
+Edinburgh Port Guide

 Welcome to Edinburgh, the historic and captivating capital of Scotland!
 As a highlight of many British Isles and Northern Europe cruises, this port offers a dramatic first impression with its ancient castle perched atop a volcanic rock.